Search for missing journalist in Brazil nearing the end, indigenous group says | Law-Order

 Search for missing journalist in Brazil nearing the end, indigenous group says

-Phillips and Pereira went missing more than a week ago along a remote stretch of the Itacoai River in far western Brazil near the border with Colombia and Peru.
+Phillips and Pereira went missing more than a week ago on a remote stretch of the Itacoai River in far western Brazil, near the border with Colombia and Peru.
 Eliesio Marubo, a lawyer for Univaja, said that indigenous searchers tipped off the authorities after discovering traces of the men in the area, helping to focus the search.

-The search for missing British journalist Dom Phillips and indigenous expert Bruno Pereira in Brazil’s Amazon rainforest was nearing the end on Tuesday, as the area left to search grows smaller, a spokesman for indigenous group Univaja said.
-Phillips and Pereira went missing more than a week ago along a remote stretch of the Itacoai River in far western Brazil near the border with Colombia and Peru.
+The search for missing British journalist Dom Phillips and indigenous expert Bruno Pereira in Brazil's Amazon rainforest was nearing the end on Tuesday as the area left to search kept shrinking, a spokesman for indigenous group Univaja said.
+Phillips and Pereira went missing more than a week ago on a remote stretch of the Itacoai River in far western Brazil, near the border with Colombia and Peru.

 Eliesio Marubo, a lawyer for Univaja, said that indigenous searchers tipped off the authorities after discovering traces of the men in the area, helping to focus the search.
 "We understand that we are heading toward the end.
 The search area has been further reduced," Marubo said late on Monday.

 On Sunday, police said searchers had found belongings of the two men in a creek off the river near to where they were last seen on June 5.
-A federal police statement and a spokesman for Univaja, which has organized non-stop search efforts, have denied subsequent reports that two bodies had turned up in the search.
+A Reuters witness on Tuesday observed that authorities had opened a larger channel in the brush leading to the creek where the belongings were found, allowing for bigger boats to gain access to expand the search.

+In a letter addressed to the Phillips family, reviewed by Reuters, the Brazilian ambassador in London apologized on Tuesday for passing on incorrect information that bodies had been discovered.
+Information received from investigating officials in Brazil misled the embassy, ambassador Fred Arruda wrote, adding, "I wholeheartedly apologize."

-Brazilian federal police said that they expect to conclude this week the forensic analysis of a blood sample collected from the boat of a man suspected to be involved in the disappearance.
-Sunday's police statement said the belongings of the two men that were recovered included an ID card for Pereira.
+Brazilian federal police said that they expect to conclude this week the forensic analysis of a blood sample collected from the boat of a man suspected of a possible role in the case.
+Sunday's police statement said the belongings of the missing men that were recovered included an ID card for Pereira.
 A firefighter on a search team told reporters of a backpack with clothes and a laptop tied to a half-sunken tree trunk.

 Pereira, a former head of isolated and recently contacted tribes at the government's indigenous affairs agency Funai, was traveling on a research trip with Phillips, a freelance reporter who has written for the Guardian and the Washington Post and was working on a book on the Amazon.
-They were in the remote jungle area near the border with Peru and Colombia that is home to the world's largest number of uncontacted indigenous people.
-The wild and lawless region has lured cocaine-smuggling gangs, along with illegal loggers, miners and hunters.
+They were in the remote jungle area that is home to the world's largest number of uncontacted indigenous people.
+The lawless region has lured cocaine-smuggling gangs, along with illegal loggers, miners and hunters.

+News of the pair's disappearance echoed globally, with human rights organizations, environmentalists and free press advocates urging Brazilian President Jair Bolsonaro to step up the search.
+Indigenous protesters, carrying banners depicting the faces of the two men, walked to Brazil's Ministry of Justice in capital Brasilia on Tuesday to demand justice and answers.
+Staff of Funai went on a one-day strike to demand greater security for indigenous experts working in the field.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)